metalzoa/FirstContactWithTensorFlow/README.md

 #### TensorFlow installation (do it before the course starts)
-For the labs, you should have a working installation of Python.
+For the labs, please bring your laptop, and you should have a working installation of Python.
 TensorFlow has a Python API (plus a C / C ++) that requires the installation of Python 2.7.
 Nowadays many Linux and UNIX distributions include a recent Python.If this is not the case I assume that any student who take this course knows how to install it from the [general download page]( https://www.python.org/downloads/).

 During the sessions lab the instructor will use IPython/Jupyter.
 If you are interested to use too, you can obtain it from [here] (https://ipython.org) (optional).